cde-ev/cdedb2/doc/source/Design_Environment_Setup.rst

 * creating the file storage
 * creating the log directory

-To do this in a convenient way, there is the :mod:`cdedb_setup` module.
+To do this in a convenient way, there is the :mod:`cdedb.cli` module.
 It consumes most necessary information from the Config (and the given overrides) and performs the setup process in several python functions.

 Additionally, it provides a command line interface, so the functions can be used during scripting or setup via terminal.
 All available targets are shown after executing::

-  python3 -m cdedb_setup
+  python3 -m cdedb

-Make sure to add the :mod:`cdedb_setup` module to the python path before.
+Make sure to add the :mod:`cdedb` module to the python path before.

 A step-by-step guide through the setup is provided at :doc:`Development_Environment_Manual`.
 For using one of the prebuilt environments, take a look at :doc:`Development_Environment_Setup_VM`